CCA-Public/diskimageprocessor/README.md

 For disks with most file systems, `fiwalk` is used to generate DFXML and The Sleuth Kit's `tsk_recover` utility is used to carve allocated files from each disk image.
 Because tsk_recover does not retain file system timestamps, the program then rewrites the modified dates of files in the newly-created SIP based on the values recorded in the DFXML file.

-For disks with an HFS file system, files are exported from the disk image using CLI version of HFSExplorer.
-For UDF disks, files are copied from the mounted disk image.
-For both HFS and UDF disks, the `walk_to_dfxml.py` script from DFXML Python bindings is used to generate DFXML.
+For disks with an HFS file system, files are exported from the disk image using CLI version of HFSExplorer and DFXML is generated using the `walk_to_dfxml.py` script from the DFXML Python bindings.

+For isks with a UDF file system, files are copied from the mounted disk image and `walk_to_dfxml.py` is used to generate DFXML.

 When complete, a "description.csv" spreadsheet is created containing some pre-populated archival description:
 * Date statement